poxalukas/poxalukas/README.md

 + Living in Goiânia, Brazil 🇧🇷
 - 26 years old
 !
-NodeJS and React programmer and always studying some technology
+FullStack Js programmer and always studying some technology
 # Interested in Java, Python and JavaScript
 ```